Navy Yard (Washington, D.C.): Landmarks

 Washington Canal Park is a park which follows part of the course of the former Washington City Canal.

 Nationals Park is the home of the Washington Nationals, of Major League Baseball.

+Education

+The District of Columbia Public Schools operates public schools.
+Navy Yard is served by Van Ness Elementary School, Jefferson Middle School Academy and Eastern High School.

 Transportation

 It is served by the Navy Yard – Ballpark station, on the Green Line of the Washington Metro.